The School Counselor and Suicide Risk Assessment

 ASCA Position

-If state legislation or school board policy requires a schoolwide screening program, school counselors advocate for ethical use of valid and reliable instruments with concerns for cultural sensitivity and bias (ASCA, 2022).
-School counselors also advocate as a non-negotiable that parents/guardians are to be notified of any suicidal ideation.
-Regardless of whether the student is 18 years of age or older, school counselors’ ethical imperative is to notify parents/guardians of their child’s suicidal ideation (Family Educational Rights and Privacy Act, 2020; Stone, 2017).
+If state legislation or school board policy requires a schoolwide screening program, school counselors advocate for the ethical use of valid and reliable instruments with concerns for cultural sensitivity and bias (ASCA, 2022).
+School counselors maintain that notifying parents/guardians of a student’s suicidal ideation is non-negotiable, even if the student is 18 years of age or older.
+The exception is when the parent/guardian’s abuse or neglect is the expressed reason for the student’s suicidal ideation.
+In these cases, the school counselor must contact child protective services.

 When a student is suicidal and in crisis in school, the school counselor’s primary role is to keep the student safe until the student can be transferred to the parents/guardians.
 Before releasing the student to the parents/guardians, school counselors:

-- do not negate the risk of harm based on a student’s self-report
+- Do not negate the risk of harm based on a student’s self-report

-- strongly encourage parents/guardians to seek a medical or mental health provider for a comprehensive assessment of their child
+- Strongly encourage parents/guardians to seek a medical or mental health provider for a comprehensive assessment of their child

 Summary